Wilhelm Busch: "Moritzian" influence

 Busch's greatest success, both within Germany and internationally, was with Max and Moritz: Up to the time of his death it was translated into English, Danish, Hebrew, Japanese, Latin, Polish, Portuguese, Russian, Hungarian, Swedish, and Walloonian.
 Several countries banned the story – about 1929 the Styrian school board prohibited sales of Max and Moritz to teens under eighteen.
 By 1997 more than 281 dialect and language translations had been produced.

 Some early "Moritzian" comic strips were heavily influenced by Busch in plot and narrative style.
 Tootle and Bootle (1896), borrowed so much content from Max and Moritz that it was described as a pirate edition.
 The true "Moritzian" recreation is The Katzenjammer Kids by German artist Rudolph Dirks, published in the New York Journal from 1897.
 It was published though William Randolph Hearst's suggestion that a pair of siblings following the pattern of "Max and Moritz" should be created.
 The Katzenjammer Kids is regarded as one of the oldest, continuous comic strips.

 German "Moritzian"-inspired stories include Lies und Lene; die Schwestern von Max und Moritz (Hulda Levetzow, F. Maddalena, 1896), Schlumperfritz und Schlamperfranz (1922), Sigismund und Waldemar, des Max und Moritz Zwillingspaar (Walther Günther, 1932), and Mac und Mufti (Thomas Ahlers, Volker Dehs, 1987).
 These are shaped by observations of the First and Second World Wars, while the original is a moral story.
 In 1958 the Christian Democratic Union used the Max and Moritz characters for a campaign in North Rhine-Westphalia, the same year that the East German satirical magazine Eulenspiegel used them to caricature black labour.
 In 1969 Max and Moritz "participated" in late 1960s student activism.

+In 2025, Busch was inducted into the Will Eisner Award Hall of Fame.
+Voters' Choices: Kyle Baker, Eddie Campbell, Roz Chast, Dan Clowes, Junji Ito, Todd Klein, John Romita, Jr.